m-faucon/eval-markers.el/README.md

 `eval-markers-new` while on the first character of a form will prompt for a char, put a marker there, and record the association from this char to the marker.

-`eval-markers-eval` will prompt for a char, and eval the form starting with the associated marker
+`eval-markers-eval` will prompt for a char, and eval the form starting with the associated marker.

 # config